-  SmallWorld is an index of chemical space based on more than 1 billion molecular frameworks.
+SmallWorld is an index of chemical space based on more than 1 billion molecular substructures.
 It can be used to measure similarity based on graph-edit distance, find the MCS of two or more molecules, analyse HTS results and much more.

 Sugar & Splice can be used to perceive and depict biopolymer structure.
 It makes it easy to interconvert between small-molecule representations (e.g. SMILES, MOL) and biopolymer representations (HELM, IUPAC line notation).